samueldelesque/dm_legal/partner/en/partner.md

 - --PARTNER may customize several elements related to the look and feel of the Widget (such as for example the layout, the titles, and the typeface's color and size), subject to the general Widget-wide framework that DAILYMOTION will provide to PARTNER;ÃÂ

-- --PARTNER may select the categories of Widget Content ÃÂ (e.g.: news, sport, etc.) ÃÂ to be featured on the PARTNER Website(s) through the Widget, subject to the categories selection framework that DAILYMOTION will provide to PARTNER ;ÃÂ
+- --PARTNER may select the categories of Widget Content (e.g.: news, sport, etc.) ÃÂ to be featured on the PARTNER Website(s) through the Widget, subject to the categories selection framework that DAILYMOTION will provide to PARTNER ;ÃÂ
-- --PARTNER may select the language used in the ÃÂ Widget Content to be featured on the PARTNER Websites through the Widget. ÃÂ
+- --PARTNER may select the language used in the Widget Content to be featured on the PARTNER Websites through the Widget. ÃÂ

 The Third Party Videos and/or Content and Promoted Content to be featured on the PARTNER Website(s) through the Widget will be automatically selected and updated through an algorithm each time an end user refreshes the page onto which the Widget is embedded, and PARTNER acknowledges and agrees that DAILYMOTION shall not assume any responsibility regarding the selection of the Widget Content featured on the PARTNER Website(s).